okohll/abdocs/content/docs/charting/_index.md

 Developers can also choose to have certain charts emailed to different groups of people on a regular basis.
 For example, [TODO]

 ## Exporting to Business Intelligence
-We provide our own business intelligence tool, an instance of Apache Superset, which is available at https://superset.agilebase.co.uk for easy setup 'out of the box', however any tool you wish such as Power BI can also be connected.
+Any tool you wish such as Power BI or Tableau for example can be connected.

 This may be useful when
 * You want to report summary KPIs or trends upwards, to higher levels of management, so you need a dashboard